-Non-Participating Providers do not have a contract with the Claims Administrator to accept the Claims Administrator's Allowable Amount as payment in full for Covered Services.
+Non-Participating Providers do not have a contract with the Claims Administrator or a Host Blue to accept the Claims Administrator's Allowable Amount as payment in full for Covered Services.

 Except for Emergency Services and services received at a Participating Provider facility (Hospital, Ambulatory Surgical Center, laboratory, radiology center, imaging center, or certain other outpatient settings) under certain conditions, you will pay more for Covered Services from a Non-Participating Provider.